benwebbbenwebb/homebridge-sensibo-ac/README.md

 # Installation

-This plugin is Homebridge verified and HOOBS certified and can be easily installed and configured through their UI.
+**NOTE:** While nitaybz's plugin is Homebridge verified, HOOBS certified, and can be easily installed and configured through their respective UIs, I cannot say the same for this forked version.

 If you don't use Homebridge UI or HOOBS, or if you want to know more about the plugin features and options, keep reading...

 1. Install homebridge using: `sudo npm install -g homebridge --unsafe-perm`
-2. Install this plugin using: `sudo npm install -g homebridge-sensibo-ac`
+2. Install this fork of the plugin using the Homebridge UI by searching for: `@benwebbbenwebb/homebridge-sensibo-ac` in the Plugins tab; otherwise you can install it manually from terminal with: `sudo npm install -g @benwebbbenwebb/homebridge-sensibo-ac`
 3. Update your configuration file.
 See `config-sample.json` in this repository for a sample.

-\* install from git: `sudo npm install -g git+https://github.com/nitaybz/homebridge-sensibo-ac.git`
+\* install from git: `sudo npm install -g "https://github.com/benwebbbenwebb/homebridge-sensibo-ac.git#publish"`

 ## Config file